Charles Price (swindler): Mr Brank

+Tellers ticket scheme

 In 1780 Price devised a new scheme.
 He deposited a £10 note into the Bank and received a teller's ticket in return; this negotiable receipt could be handed back to the Bank to receive the £10 deposited.
 Price altered tickets to read £100, an amount he received on presentation; the bank tellers would not see the shortfall until an end-of-day cash-up.
 Losses amounted up to £1,000.

+Arrest and suicide

 As 'Old Patch', Price was now sought by Bow Street Runners, who released reports describing his various disguises, including the eye patch and wide brimmed slouch hat.
 His female accomplice was later revealed as a Mrs. Poultney, who was his wife's aunt, described as a "tall, rather genteel woman of thirty, with a downcast look, thin face and person, light hair, and pitted with the small-pox."
 Mrs. Poultney went under the alias of Hickeringill.
 One forged note had been traced to a pawnbroker who remembered it being passed by a man called Powel.
 The Runners assumed that Powel was an associate of Old Patch.
 They set up a watch on the pawnbrokers and Powel was arrested and identified as Price, who had on him a large number of notes and white tissue paper.
 Price claimed he had bought the paper to make air-balloons for his children.
 He was committed to the prison of Tothill Fields Bridewell while further inquiries were made.
 When in Tothill Fields he sent a clandestine letter to Mrs. Poultney asking her to "destroy everything."
 She burnt all Price's disguises in a kitchen fire with the excuse that they were infected by the plague.
 Remains of Price's counterfeiting equipment were found on a neighbouring dust heap even though Mrs. Poultney had disposed of the engraving press, water-mark wires, and the smashed copper plates.
 Although Price tried to deny his identity, evidence was against him.
 He was found hanging from hat screws on the door of his cell; his death was judged suicide and "according to the old custom the body was buried at midnight in a lonely cross-road grave" at Tothill Fields.

 Price's swindles amounted to £200,000.
 He lived obscurely and never gambled or drank, so how the ill-gotten gains were disposed of "remained an inscrutable secret to the last."